 Again, this formula is not a hard and fast rule here.
 What you decide to set your ROQ at can vary depending on a couple of determining factors.
 The primary considerations should be the consistency of your usage (the more stable, the less risk), lead times, and any price advantages of purchasing specific quantities.

-Keep in mind that any potential cost savings should be weighed with the cost of carrying inventory.
-For example, if you could save 25% for buying an extra 3-5 days worth of inventory, this is likely very worth doing.
+Also, keep in mind that any potential cost savings should be weighed with the cost of carrying inventory.
+For example, if you could save 25% by buying an extra 3-5 days' worth of inventory, this is likely very worth doing.
 However, if you’ll be saving 5% and the quantity will last you a year, your risks and additional carrying costs likely outweigh the small savings.

 In dental procurement, demand signals tell a buyer when to buy.
 They can be either physically visual or electronic, available on a report.
 Based on your current inventory levels, open purchase orders, and preset ROP and ROQ, Method's order report will provide a list of items and quantities needing to be purchased.

 Knowing where you are as an organization and setting realistic goals is imperative to gaining adoption and seeing gains.
 Remember the Kaizen philosophy, and focus on establishing a gradual adoption of small but impactful improvements.

 Whether you’re a dentist or a dental assistant who manages the inventory on top of everything else you need to do, sometimes wearing so many hats can get exhausting.
-That’s why we created a cloud based software to help you manage your inventory, receive your dental supplies, and pay your vendors all in one place!
+That’s why we created a cloud-based software to help you manage your inventory, receive your dental supplies, and pay your vendors all in one place!